FeeneyCodes/GDP202425/NoodleNexus/cPhysXWraper/lib/PhysX stuff README.txt

 C:\PhysX (git)\PhysX\physx\bin            <-- the "library" and DLL files are here

 You'll have to copy the DLL files from the bin folder to the output folder.

+This is the 5.5.1 release (February 2025)

+NOTE: There is still an issue with the release build, but I'm working on it!